 Can You Get A Ticket For Not Having A Front License Plate in NJ?

-New Jersey is one of 31 states that require a front license plate so you can indeed get a citation for having a vehicle registered in NJ and not having both plates visible.
+New Jersey is one of 31 states that require a front license plate so you can indeed get a citation for having an NJ vehicle registration and not having both plates visible.
 While the owners of high-performance vehicles are the most common offenders, every vehicle requires both front and back plates.
-In fact, in 2015 alone there were 85,687 summons written for license plate violations in New Jersey.
+In fact, between July 2016 and July 2021, 482,481 summons were issued obscuring license plates, according to the New Jersey Judiciary.

 Pennsylvania is one of a few neighboring states that does not require a front license plate, but as long as your car is registered in PA you should not face any issues driving your PA car in NJ without a front license plate.